The ZZ plant is up there as one of the most popular houseplants. It’s tough, fairly easy to care for and looks great with wonderful green leaves.

 Encouraging Variegation

-ZZ plants occasionally develop variegated leaves (leaves with patterns or lighter shades).
+ZZ plants occasionally develop variegated leaves (leaves with patterns or different shades).
 To increase the chances of variegation:

 Using ZZ Plant Leaves for Propagation

-1. Pluck a mature, healthy leaf from the stem.
+- Pluck a mature and healthy leaf from the stem.

-2. Let the leaf’s base dry for a day to prevent rot.
+- Let it’s base dry for a day to so it doesn’t rot.

-3. Insert the base of the leaf about half an inch into moist, well-draining soil.
+- Put the base of the leaf about half an inch into moist soil.

-5. It may take several months, but a rhizome can form at the base of the leaf, eventually sprouting a new stem.
+- It can take a few months but a rhizome can form at the base of the leaf, and this will eventually sprout a new stem.

 Companion Plants

-• Philodendron: Works well with the ZZ plant in terms of lighting and care needs.
+- Philodendron: Works well with the ZZ plant as they both need the same sort of lighting and care.

 Unusual Watering Technique

-2. Allow the plant to absorb water through the drainage holes for 10-15 minutes.
+- Let the plant absorb the water through the drainage holes in the pot.
+Leave it for around 10 to 15 minutes.

-3. Remove the pot from the tray and let excess water drain completely.
+- Take the pot off the tray and let any water left over drain away completely.

 Frequently Asked Questions